kstrafe/elevators/README.md

-# Elevators
+# Moloch Asmodeus Rex - A functional approach to semi-optimal distributed elevator control

-Elevator project written for the course `TTK4145` (Real-time Programming) at Norwegian University of Science and Technology (NTNU).
+Elevator control software project written for the course `TTK4145` (Real-time Programming) at Norwegian University of Science and Technology (NTNU).

 ## Description